tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C4142_域名验证指引_intl_en.md

 **URL format**: `http://domainname/filedirectory/filename` or `https://domainame/filedirectory/filename`.
 Access the URL to get the content of the file, such as `201608241742072yvt8bxp9jv0ycginrnnebwgy1nvwgvxtssucy39w7b20nelfa`.
  - If the domain name for which you are applying for file verification is `example.www.domain.com`, access the URL `http://example.www.domain.com/.well-known/pki-validation/fileauth.txt` or `https://example.www.domain.com/.well-known/pki-validation/fileauth.txt` for verification.
- >?For a second-level domain name beginning with www such as `www.domain.com`, add [file verification](#FileVerification) to the domain name first and then add the file to its primary domain name `domain.com` for [file verification](#FileVerification) as instructed in the **URL format** section, and the verification value is displayed as the same.
+ >For a second-level domain name beginning with www such as `www.domain.com`, add [file verification](#FileVerification) to the domain name first and then add the file to its primary domain name `domain.com` for [file verification](#FileVerification) as instructed in the **URL format** section, and the verification value is displayed as the same.
  - If the domain name for which you are applying for file verification is a wildcard domain name - `*.domain.com`, access the URL `http://domain.com/.well-known/pki-validation/fileauth.txt` or `https://domain.com/.well-known/pki-validation/fileauth.txt` for verification.
->?
+>
 > - Both HTTP and HTTPS are supported, and either of them can be accessed.
 > - File verification does not support any redirect, and direct response to status code 200 and file content is needed.